IyadWalwil/IyadWalwil.github.io/content/publication/SVRG/index.md

 ---
-title: 'Optimal Mini-Batch and Step Sizes for SAGA'
+title: 'Towards closing the gap between the theory and practice of SVRG'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Othmane Sebbouh
   - admin
+  - Samy Jelassi
+  - Francis Bach
   - Robert M. Gower
-  - Joseph Salmon

 # Author notes (optional)
 # author_notes: